Building a Modeled Event Mesh

 Adding an Event Broker to a Modeled Event Mesh

-An event broker in a modeled event mesh represents a runtime event broker in an event flow.
-After you create a modeled event mesh, you must add a model event broker that represents an event broker in the runtime.
-Event brokers that you add to a modeled event mesh represent runtime event brokers of the same type.
-In Solace modeled event meshes you can add multiple Solace model event brokers to represent all of the runtime event brokers in the event mesh.
-For Kafka modeled event meshes, you can add only one model event broker to represent the Kafka cluster in the event flow.
+An event broker in a modeled event mesh represents an operational event broker in a runtime event flow.
+In Solace modeled event meshes, you can add multiple model event brokers to represent all of the operational event brokers that are part of your event flow.
+For Kafka modeled event meshes, you can add only one model event broker to represent the cluster in the event flow.

-4. Click the name of the modeled event mesh that you want to add an event broker to.
+3. At the top-left, select the environment containing the modeled event mesh that you want to add a model event broker to.

 5. Select the Event Broker Connections tab.